 Marlee Silva

-Marlee also volunteers for various charities and sits on the board of both ID.
-Know Yourself, an Aboriginal founded charity which provides support to Indigenous children living in out of home care, and youth suicide prevention non-profit, Cultural Choice Association, through which she has also developed and delivered mental health and wellbeing program for Aboriginal and Torres Strait Islander high school students.
+Marlee’s philanthropic work continues to thrive as well.
+She serves as a board member for both ID.
+Know Yourself, an Aboriginal-founded charity supporting Indigenous children in out-of-home care, and Cultural Choice Association, a youth suicide prevention non-profit.
+Through these roles, she has developed and delivered mental health programs for Aboriginal and Torres Strait Islander high school students.

 Contact Us